 (Spoiler alert: Until you’re very familiar with crypto, please don’t invest more than 1-3% of your total wealth into it.
 And if you’re going to buy anything, I’d stick with just Bitcoin and Ethereum until you understand all this quite well.
 But again, not investment advice.)

-I’ve divided this series into three sets of posts:
+I’ve divided this series into

 - The first (the 101 set) is a complete introduction to cryptocurrency.
 It covers all the basic concepts you need to know, and I use Bitcoin as my example since it’s the #1 most popular cryptocurrency and the easiest one to understand.
 By the end of the 101 set, you’ll know enough to understand how cryptocurrency works, why it’s fundamentally different from every currency that’s come before it, and how to safely buy and hold Bitcoin.